-Total assets of WVU at Parkersburg decreased by \$1.3 million to a total of \$40.3 million as of June 30, 2016.
-The decrease was primarily due to decreases in net capital assets, offset by increases in cash and cash equivalents.
+Total assets of WVU at Parkersburg increased by \$2.9 million to a total of \$43.2 million as of June 30, 2017.
+The increase was primarily due to increases in cash and cash equivalents and capital assets, net.

-- Cash and cash equivalents increased \$1.9 million compared to prior year primarily due to increased cash inflows from tuition and fees, grants and contracts, and proceeds from the sale of capital assets and decreased cash outflows in payments to employees, payments for benefits, payments for scholarships and fellowships, and purchases of capital assets.
-The increase is offset by decreases in cash inflows from State appropriations and Federal Pell grants. - Net capital assets decreased \$3.0 million due to the sale of property on Market Street in Parkersburg, WV.
-Net capital assets increased \$734,000 from fiscal year 2014 to fiscal year 2015.
+- Cash and cash equivalents increased \$1.6 million compared to prior year primarily due to decreased cash outflows from payments to suppliers, payments to employees, payments for scholarships and fellowships and increased cash inflows from proceeds from loan to commission.
+The increase is offset by decreases in cash inflows from grants and contracts, Federal Pell grants, proceeds from the sale of capital assets, and capital bond proceeds from the Commission and increases in cash outflows in the purchases of capital assets. - Net capital assets increased \$1.4 million due to increases in construction in progress and equipment purchases.
+Net capital assets decreased \$3.0 million from fiscal year 2015 to fiscal year 2016.

-In accordance with the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date", WVUP reported deferred outflows related to pensions, in the amount of \$33,000, at June 30, 2016.
+In accordance with the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date", WVUP reported deferred outflows related to pensions, in the amount of \$72,000, at June 30, 2017.
+This is an increase of \$39,000 from the deferred outflows related to pensions of \$33,000 million at June 30, 2016.
+During fiscal year 2017, these deferred outflows represent WVUP's proportionate share of the net difference between projected and actual investment earnings on investments, the difference between expected and actual experience, and the change in proportion and difference between employer contributions and proportionate share of contributions, and changes in assumptions.

-Total liabilities for the year decreased by \$607,000 from the prior year.
-This decrease is primarily attributable to decreases in unearned revenue, notes payable to West Virginia University, and notes payable to the Commission.
-This decrease is offset by increases in the other post-employment benefits liability.
+Total liabilities for the year decreased by \$10,000 from the prior year.
+This decrease is primarily attributable to decreases in unearned revenue and notes payable to West Virginia University.
+This decrease is offset by increases in notes payable to the Commission and the other post-employment benefits liability.

-- Unearned revenue decreased \$394,000 from prior year.
-This is primarily attributable to decreases in unearned grants revenue and deferral of spring tuition and fee revenue.
-Unearned revenue decreased \$233,000 from fiscal year 2014 to fiscal year 2015. - Notes payable to West Virginia University decreased \$236,000 due to payments made on Energy Performance Contract Phase II during fiscal year 2016.
-Notes payable to West Virginia University decreased \$214,000 from fiscal year 2014 to fiscal year 2015. - Notes payable to the Commission decreased \$167,000 due to payments made during fiscal year 2015.
-Notes payable to the Commission decreased \$167,000 from fiscal year 2014 to fiscal year 2015. - Other post-retirement benefits liability increased \$247,000 from prior year due to the annual required contribution ("ARC") rate allocated to WVUP by the West Virginia Retiree Health Trust fund ("Trust Fund" or RHBT").
+- Unearned revenue decreased \$123,000 from prior year.
+This is primarily attributable to decreases in unearned grants revenue.
+Unearned revenue decreased \$394,000 from fiscal year 2015 to fiscal year 2016. - Notes payable to West Virginia University decreased \$259,000 due to payments made on Energy Performance Contract Phase II during fiscal year 2017.
+Notes payable to West Virginia University decreased \$236,000 from fiscal year 2015 to fiscal year 2016. - Notes payable to the Commission increased \$278,000 due to the a new loan from the Commission to fund the cost of the main building fourth floor HVAC unit offset by payments made during fiscal year 2017.
+Notes payable to the Commission decreased \$167,000 from fiscal year 2015 to fiscal year 2016. - Other post-retirement benefits liability increased \$117,000 from prior year due to the annual required contribution ("ARC") rate allocated to WVUP by the West Virginia Retiree Health Trust fund ("Trust Fund" or RHBT") for fiscal year 2017.
 The other post-retirement benefits liability represents WVUP's accumulated unpaid ARC to the Trust.
-The OPEB liability increased \$230,000 from fiscal year 2014 to fiscal year 2015.
+The ARC remains unpaid because State higher education institutions have been instructed not to pay the ARC since the issue is being addressed at the State level.
+The OPEB liability increased \$247,000 from fiscal year 2015 to fiscal year 2016.